 Anna Dowsley has established herself as one of the most exciting mezzo-sopranos to emerge from Australia in recent years.
 She often performs leading roles with Opera Australia and sings with major Australian orchestras and festivals on the concert stage.

-As a principal artist with Opera Australia, she has been very privileged to work twice with the acclaimed and eminent stage director Sir David McVicar, first debuting the role of Cherubino and most recently performing Dorabella in his new productions of Le Nozze di Figaro and Così fan tutte at the Sydney Opera House.
-In both these productions, she was honoured to share the stage with prominent Australian sopranos Nicole Car and Taryn Fiebig.
+As a principal artist with Opera Australia, she has been very privileged to work twice with the acclaimed and eminent stage director Sir David McVicar, performing the roles of Cherubino and Dorabella in his new productions of Le Nozze di Figaro and Così fan tutte at the Sydney Opera House.

 In 2015, while completing her final year in Opera Australia’s Young Artist Program, Anna made other important role debuts including Siebel and Tebaldo while also appearing in the popular Great Opera Hits summer concert series, Sydney Festival’s Opera in the Domain and Melbourne’s Mazda Opera in the Bowl.